SalomePlatform/adao/doc/en/theory.rst

 In the simplest case, which is static, the steps of simulation and of observation can be combined into a single observation operator noted :math:`H` (linear or nonlinear).
-It transforms the input parameters :math:`\mathbf{x}` to results :math:`\mathbf{y}` to be directly compared to observations :math:`\mathbf{y}^o`.
+It transforms the input parameters :math:`\mathbf{x}` to results :math:`\mathbf{y}`, to be directly compared to observations :math:`\mathbf{y}^o`:

+.. math:: \mathbf{y} = H(\mathbf{x})

 Moreover, we use the linearized operator :math:`\mathbf{H}` to represent the effect of the full operator :math:`H` around a linearization point (and we omit thereafter to mention :math:`H` even if it is possible to keep it).
 In reality, we have already indicated that the stochastic nature of variables is essential, coming from the fact that model, background and observations are all incorrect.
 We therefore introduce errors of observations additively, in the form of a random vector :math:`\mathbf{\epsilon}^o` such that:

 .. math:: \mathbf{y}^o = \mathbf{H} \mathbf{x}^t + \mathbf{\epsilon}^o

 The errors represented here are not only those from observation, but also from the simulation.
 We can always consider that these errors are of zero mean.
-We can then define a matrix :math:`\mathbf{R}` of the observation error covariances
+Noting :math:`E[.]` the classical mathematical expectation, we can then define a matrix :math:`\mathbf{R}` of the observation error covariances by:
-by:

 .. math:: \mathbf{R} = E[\mathbf{\epsilon}^o.{\mathbf{\epsilon}^o}^T]